-From beginning to end, the Nanjing Capstone program allows students a great amount of autonomy in shaping their experience.
+From beginning to end, the Nanjing Capstone program (Fall 2014 - Spring 2015) allows students a great amount of autonomy in shaping their experience.
 I found this to be especially true of the internship semester when I lived in Beijing.
 I navigated this autonomy by setting two overarching goals for the semester.
 The first was to immerse myself in the language and local community by forming relationships with my Chinese coworkers; the second was to learn as much about the Chinese development situation as possible.

 I spent many Saturday afternoons during my internship volunteering as an English teacher for the migrant women served by my internship provider.
 I originally pursued the opportunity as a way to get involved in the local community and form relationships with coworkers outside of my department.
 However, the experience exceeded my expectations when my students quickly became my teachers—correcting my tones, challenging me to explain English grammar in Mandarin, and sharing inspiring stories of their lives as migrant workers.
 I will never forget the pride that one woman exuded when showed me a picture of her son, a soon-to-be college graduate with a bright future despite his meager beginnings.
 And, I will certainly never forget the strength that I saw in the women who shared stories of the challenges they faced moving from their rural hometowns to a huge, unfamiliar, modern city to work for clients with backgrounds very different from their own.